 1) TERM AND TERMINATION

-This Agreement shall be effective as of the time frame set forth on the Order Form.
-This Agreement may be terminated by either party upon written notice to the other within thirty (30) days of receipt of the notice.
+This Agreement shall be effective as of the time frame set forth on receipt of settling the initial invoice and signing our GSA.
+This Agreement may be terminated by either party upon written notice to the other within sixty (60) days of receipt of the notice.
 This Agreement may be terminated by the Agency (i) immediately if the Client fails to pay any fees hereunder; or (ii) if the Client fails to cooperate with the Agency or hinders the Agency’s ability to perform the Services hereunder.
 The Client shall pay all outstanding invoices and all other sums due to the Agency under this Agreement (or in respect of the relevant Services).
 In addition to its obligations to make payments under the express terms of this Agreement, if the Client arranges for a third party to provide the Services during the Notice Period, it shall pay the Agency a sum equivalent to the remuneration which the Agency would have received had the Agency provided the Services during that period.

 2) SEO SERVICES